-- Policies and procedures for student complaints are available both in the Catalog and online via www.guamcc.edu.
-Specifically, the student complaint procedures can be found on pp. 22-25 of the Student Handbook, and are available on the Student Services tab of MyGCC.29 - Incident report forms are available at the Student Support Office, with staff assistance given to students in filling out the form whenever it is needed. - The language in the Student Handbook explains the procedure for student grievances and illustrates the detailed process of filing a grievance: Step One-Initiating a Complaint; Step Two-Informal Resolution; Step Three-Formal Resolution; and Step Four-Resolution by the President.
+- Incident report forms are available for students at the Student Support Office, with staff assistance given to students in filling out the form whenever it is needed. - The language in the Student Handbook explains the what and why of student grievances and illustrates the detailed process of filing a grievance: Step One Initiating a Complaint; Step Two Informal Resolution; StepThree -Formal Resolution; and Step Four Resolution by the President.